This will help you quickly compare and evaluate the best wireframe tools and mockup tools.

-Other than the lack of integration options, come cons include the fact that team and cloud functionality is rather bare-bones compared to other software on the market.
-Additionally, the way they handle, design and format images could be smoother—it was often a challenge to implement our vision.
+Other than the lack of integration options, some cons include the fact that team and cloud functionality is rather bare-bones compared to other software on the market.
+Additionally, the way they handle, design, and format images could be smoother—it was often a challenge to implement our vision.

 The Best Wireframe Tools Comparison Chart